Guides

 - BotFather will reply with a token.
 Copy it.

-- Paste the token into TamaleBot — either in the Integrations tab (click the Telegram card) or on the Deploy page in the Telegram field.
+- Paste the token into TamaleBot — either in the Integrations tab (click the Telegram card).

 Email (Gmail example) ~5 minutes